 One very positive outcome of these tests is a confirmation of the program’s capability to handle the classification style of yard switching, as opposed to other programs that have no such ability.
 The program was able to process more cars through the yard using a prototypical switching style, whereby blocks of arriving cars are immediately classified into their respective outgoing blocks, thereby avoiding “cherry picking” by subsequent departing trains.
-It was able to handle complex car moves up to the full capacity of the yard without a problem, to the point that the resulting physical moves became close to impossible to carry out.
+It was able to handle complex car moves up to the full capacity of the yard without a problem, even to the point that the resulting physical moves became close to impossible to carry out.

-Therefore, the main conclusion seems to be that the space at Grand Forks is far too limited to try to operate it as a classification yard in the full sense of the word.
+The main conclusion seems to be that the space at Grand Forks is far too limited to try to operate it as a classification yard in the full sense of the word.
 Some limited interchange is desirable and should be possible, but this would be accomplished by the various road trains that visit the town, and not by a dedicated classification switcher.

 Time for some serious thinking and reflection.
 To be continued…